OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 Mobile security testing requires at least basic reverse engineering skills for several reasons:

 **1. To enable black-box testing of mobile apps.** Modern apps often employ technical controls that will hinder your ability to perform dynamic analysis.
-SSL pinning and E2E encryption could prevent you from intercepting or manipulating traffic with a proxy.
+SSL pinning and end-to-end (E2E) encryption sometimes prevent you from intercepting or manipulating traffic with a proxy.
 Root detection could prevent the app from running on a rooted device, preventing you from using advanced testing tools.
 In this cases, you must be able to deactivate these defenses.

 **2. To enhance static analysis in black-box security testing.** In a black-box test, static analysis of the app bytecode or binary code is helpful for getting a better understanding of what the app is doing.
 It also enables you to identify certain flaws, such as credentials hardcoded inside the app.